 A huge commitment in the face of adversity

-Vulnerable children in Haiti receive health care, an education, and professional development from NPH, with support from people like you.
+Vulnerable children in Haiti receive health care, an education, and loving family care from NPH, with support from people like you.

-NPH has been in Haiti for more than 29 years, addressing the social needs of the poorest of the poor, raising children in a loving environment and creating future leaders.
+NPH has been in Haiti for more than 29 years.
 Following the twin disasters of 2010, the earthquake and cholera outbreak, our programmes launched into high gear serving over 1 million people.
-The NPH programmes are vast and include multiple homes for children, healthcare campuses and various educational facilities in Port-au-Prince and Kenscoff, Haiti.
+The NPH programmes are vast and include multiple homes for children, healthcare campuses and various educational facilities in Port-au-Prince and Kenscoff.

 Haiti set back further by the 2010 earthquake